DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 Next, we use the [Mphys](https://github.com/OpenMDAO/mphys) interface to set up the optimization problem.
 Mphys is based on [OpenMDAO](https://github.com/OpenMDAO/mphys) and allows us to develop multidisciplinary optimization capability in a modular way.
 If you are not familiar with OpenMDAO, check [OpenMDAO documentation](https://openmdao.org/newdocs/versions/latest/getting_started/getting_started.html).
 We suggest you read the "Getting Started", "Basic user guide", and "Advanced user guide" (optional).

 The following is the OpenMDAO N2 diagram that illustrates the inputs and outputs of components and their interaction in an optimization problem.
-The `Top` class will essentially create the components and sets the proper connection.
+The `Top` class will essentially create the components and set the proper connection.

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/aero_n2.png" width="800" />